 Question 1419 - 5(2): Country Food in Continuing Care Facilities

 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Good morning to my fellow residents of Amittuq and to my colleagues.
-I would like to direct my question to the Minister of Health this morning.
+Good morning to my fellow residents of Amittuq.

+Mr. Speaker, I would also like to direct my question to the Minister of Health this morning.